6 RV64I Base Integer Instruction Set, Version 2.1

 Shifts by a constant are encoded as a specialization of the I-type format using the same instruction opcode as RV32I.
 The operand to be shifted is in rs1, and the shift amount is encoded in the lower 6 bits of the I-immediate field for RV64I.
 The right shift type is encoded in bit 30.
 SLLI is a logical left shift (zeros are shifted into the lower bits); SRLI is a logical right shift (zeros are shifted into the upper bits); and SRAI is an arithmetic right shift (the original sign bit is copied into the vacated upper bits).

-SLLIW, SRLIW, and SRAIW are RV64I-only instructions that are analogously defined but operate on 32-bit values and produce signed 32-bit results.
+SLLIW, SRLIW, and SRAIW are RV64I-only instructions that are analogously defined but operate on 32-bit values and sign-extend their 32-bit results to 64 bits.
 SLLIW, SRLIW, and SRAIW encodings with imm ≠ 0 are reserved.

 LUI (load upper immediate) uses the same opcode as RV32I.
-LUI places the 20-bit U-immediate into bits 31–12 of register rd and places zero in the lowest 12 bits.
+LUI places the 32-bit U-immediate into register rd, filling in the lowest 12 bits with zeros.
 The 32-bit result is sign-extended to 64 bits.

 AUIPC (add upper immediate to